bearcott/Pandora-Zipper/README.md

 during your visits to help us optimize and maintain our site.
 These companies typically use a cookie or third party web beacons to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, check out (http://www.google.com/policies/technologies/ads/)[how Google Analytics advertises.]
 ###DMCA
-If you feel that the distribution of music available here have infringed on your rights or copyrights, please send an email to flamurds@gmail.com together with your credentials and a brief reason for your claim.
+If you feel that the distribution of music available here have infringed on your rights or copyrights, please send an email to [REDACTED] together with your credentials and a brief reason for your claim.
 Our support team will respond promptly.
 Thank you.